NezumiRonin/pgnparser/README.md

 ## Install
 * Just copy the perl script to your Linux computer.
-* If you use somehow still use Windows, you can get [Linux Mint](https://linuxmint.com/).
+* If you still somehow use Windows, you can get [Linux Mint](https://linuxmint.com/).
-* If you insist in using Windows, you can install [Strawberry Perl](http://strawberryperl.com/).
+* If you insist in using Windows, well... you can install [Strawberry Perl](http://strawberryperl.com/).

 ## Usage